Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Introduction

 It opens up a way to utilize the vast amount of videos available on the Internet and thereby fully release the potential of this methodology by applying it at scale.
 Large and diverse data spanning various scenes and tasks can provide world knowledge that is widely generalizable and applicable to a variety of downstream tasks.
 For instance, as depicted in Figure \ref{fig:ivp}, world models for robotic manipulation tasks can probably benefit not only from videos of humans interacting with target objects in diverse ways but also from motion videos that embody rigorous physical rules.
 Analogous to APV \cite{seo2022reinforcement}, we brand our paradigm as In-the-wild Pre-training from Videos (IPV).

-However, in-the-wild videos are of inherent high complexity with various factors, such as intricate backgrounds, appearance and shapes, as well as complicated dynamics.
-Coarse modeling of context and dynamics can prevent world models from capturing essential shared knowledge.
+However, in-the-wild videos are of inherent high complexity with various factors, such as intricate backgrounds, appearance, and shapes, as well as complicated dynamics.
+Coarse and entangled modeling of context and dynamics can waste a significant amount of model capacity on modeling low-level visual details of \textit{what is there} and prevent world models from capturing essential shared knowledge of \textit{what is happening}.
 Biological studies reveal that in natural visual systems, $\sim$80\% retinal ganglion cells are P-type operating on spatial detail and color, while $\sim$20\% are M-type operating on temporal changes \cite{hubel1965receptive, livingstone1988segregation}.
-Partially inspired by this, we suggest that leveraging IPV for world models calls for not only appropriate data and model scaling but more essentially, context and dynamics modeling in ingenious ways.
+Partially inspired by this, we suggest that leveraging IPV for world models calls for not only appropriate data and model scaling \cite{kaplan2020scaling} but more essentially, dedicated design for context and dynamics modeling.